mohanmg04/browser-data-extractor/README.md

 ## Overview

-`chrome_xtract.py` is a Python-based password extractor for Windows that supports Google Chrome and Mozilla Firefox.
+`chrome_xtract_win.py` is a Python-based password extractor for **Windows** that supports Google Chrome and Mozilla Firefox.
 It decrypts and extracts saved credentials from browser profiles — handling both legacy DPAPI (v10) and App-Bound Encryption (v20 / ABE) introduced in Chrome 127+.

 > **For authorized penetration testing, red team operations, and security research only.**
 > Do not use on systems you do not own or have explicit written permission to test.